Somatic Experiencing

 The body is our vehicle for experiencing the world but we are often disconnected from it’s experience through a lifetime of hurts, bracing against the fear of the intensity of feeling.
 When we open to feeling from inside the body, to our lived experience- “the withness of the body”- not as an object, but something we are, we reinhabit the space from our skin deep into our viscera, down to the bones.

-Bessel van der Kolk's book, “The Body Keeps the Score,” was the first thing I read as Covid brought life to a halt.
-How the body holds our life experiences & ways of releasing them were already part of my focus; I’d begun the Somatic Experiencing training that January.
-As a bodyworker, untangling what lives on in the body is a substantive part of my work as the stresses, the strains, trauma– with a big “T” or a little “t”- separate us from our whole self.
+How the body holds our life experiences & ways of releasing them are part of my focus as a bodyworker.
+Untangling what lives on in the body is a substantive part of my work as the stresses, the strains, trauma– with a big “T” or a little “t”- separate us from our whole self.

 My curiosity to understand the complexity of how we humans work leads me to continually explore how intricately the body is connected in all ways—emotionally, mentally, physically and spiritually.
 They influence each other.
 When our body is physically impaired, it affects the other aspects as well.
 Bodywork helps resolve many layers of pent up restrictions and combined with Somatic Experiencing offers a way to delve deeper into the body’s holding patterns, to break them loose, enhancing the benefits of the session work.